yobson/democracy/README.md

 For those running on an unsupported system, I will provide:
 - [ ] AppImage

-But really you should build it from source because I'm not going to fix appimage issues.
+But really you should build it from source because I'm *not going to fix appimage issues*.

 ### Building From source
 You need to have `sqlite` or `prostgres`, `cabal` and `ghc` installed.
 This is currently only tested with `ghc-9.2.8`.